 All program sites are wheelchair accessible and our staff are trained in biking instruction, as well as wilderness first aid and have extensive experience in backcountry/therapeutic recreation.
 At all our programs we offer supportive services such as choosing and adapting the best bike for your size and abilities; assistance with transfers; tandem cycling companion if needed; staff will lead small groups in riding.

-There is no charge for any program!
+There is no charge for this program, however, donations are greatly appreciated.
 All the necessary equipment is provided (such as helmets), but we recommend you bring water, a snack/lunch, sunscreen and wear clothing appropriate for the weather and activity.

 Space is limited at the programs, so we ask that you pre-register by calling our office at 413-584-2052.
 Specific equipment can be reserved ahead of time.
 You can also email us at email@example.com